ghaiklor/iterm-fish-fisher-osx/README.md

 ### Fish Shell

 [Fish Shell](https://fishshell.com) is a smart and user-friendly command line shell for Linux, macOS, and the rest of the family.
-I don’t want to argue; it is just a preferred choice for me.

 First, install the shell using homebrew: